 What are the biggest challenges when you try to implement sustainability initiatives?

 We don't get anywhere without collaboration.
 For instance, to deploy emission-free vehicles, we require collaboration between manufacturers and the government, as well as between national governments and local authorities.
-Fully electric buses need pantographs in the city centers in order to recharge [through contact with the overhead line], so there also needs to be cooperation between local authorities to enable this.
+Fully electric buses could need pantographs in the city centers in order to recharge [through contact with the overhead line], so there also needs to be cooperation between local authorities to enable this.

 Mobility providers will need to collaborate with the network providers as well.
 The issue with providing electricity for buses is that it is entirely variable according to where the national grid substations are.